-It has been noted that the school incurred huge expenditures on repair and maintenance of Building.
+Based on Directorate's order No. F.DE.
+15/(1501)/PSB/2023/6765-6769 dated 27.07.2023 issued for FY 2022-23, it was noted that the school incurred huge expenditures on repair and maintenance of Building.
 During FY 2020-21 to 2021-22, the school has booked expenditure of INR 5,69,90,708 in the name of Repairs and maintenance of Building and Garden & Ground.

-On review of the ledger accounts and the supporting documents submitted by the school with respect to repair and maintenance expenses it is noted that the actual nature of these expenses were civil work and construction, etc. Below are the details of the expenditure incurred by the school on repair and maintenance:
+Further, on review of the ledger accounts and the supporting documents submitted by the school with respect to repair and maintenance expenses it was noted that the actual nature of these expenses were civil work and construction, etc., and has reported the same as revenue expenditure in its income and expenditure account.
+Therefore, the school was directed to recover the aforesaid amount from the society.
+However, the recovery from the society is still pending.